 Where do cruise ships dock in Genoa?

-Cruise ships dock at the Porto Antico (Old Port) area, which is right next to the city center.
-From here, you can easily walk to major attractions, restaurants, and the historic old town.
+Cruise ships dock near the Porto Antico area close to the city center.
+From there, visitors can walk to top sights, restaurants, and many old streets within minutes.

 Is Genoa port walkable?